camunda/camunda-docs-manual/content/update/minor/719-to-720/_index.md

 We are looking for maintainers for the template engine extensions.
 Feel free to reach out to us [via the forum](https://forum.camunda.io/c/camunda-platform-7-topics/39) if you are interested.

-# Changes on Persistence Connection Exception Logging
+# Changes on persistence connection exception logging

 All persistence connection exceptions (having a cause of **SQL class 8**) will be logged with ERROR logging level from now on.
 You can read more about SQL connection exceptions & SQL classes [here](https://en.wikipedia.org/wiki/SQLSTATE).